 Once designed, pages are then sent back to the subeditors, who edit the copy to fit the design if there is still too much text, and to double-check their earlier work.
-These pages are then passed back down the line to Dan and Karen for their comments and any amends.
+These pages are then passed back down the line to Karen and Leanne for their comments and any amends.
 Once the pages have been checked and approved by the FHT, they are then returned to the subeditors who then pass them on to the designer, to make them ‘print ready’.
 Before the pages are finally sent off to the printers, they are given one last check.

 Delivering the goods

 Once the final version PDFs have had their pre-press check, the pages are sent the printers.
 The magazine is printed on responsibly sourced paper using vegetable inks, and the print quality is regularly spot-checked as it comes off the press.
 Each magazine is then polywrapped – sometimes with inserts – before being sent out to members.